 Note: It is important to realize that not all Pastors possess the gifts or interest needed to pastor a different sized church.
 The same is true for Boards and other church leaders.
 Each size requires a different set of skills and abilities.

-The leadership including the Pastor and Board may decide to remain at their current size, if so you must then be willing to support the planting of another in your general area.
+The leadership including the Pastor and Board may decide to remain at their current size, if so you must then be willing to support the planting of another BCC in your general area.
 Why?
 Because we are called to reach out to our community and it may take the efforts of a number of different sized churches to meet the needs of our community.

 Intentional education about your church’s current size and an understanding of the next step up will greatly enhance your capability to make the transition if you believe your church wants to grow.
 Change is not easy but trying to change size blindly will make success almost impossible.